automoto/devlog/README.md

 - Commandline first.
 You should be able to create, edit, and, view notes without leaving your commandline and having to context switch.
 - Ease of use.
 Sensible defaults for most things and simple options for customization as well.

-#### What kind of note files can we generate?

-Currently there are three kind of documents you can create:
-- **note:** Generates an empty note markdown document with a title.
-Great for quickly jotting down some notes or any content you want to add that is less structured.
-- **todo:** Generates a TODO markdown file with a few checkboxes.
-- **log:** Generates a "Development Log" which is a document with questions you fill out at the end of a development session to reflect on how the session went and what you learned.

-All documents are generated with a timestamp and can be customized via a template if you desire.

-#### What is a Development Log?

-A development log is a like a software development journal that you fill out after a coding session.
-It's great for reflecting on how coding sessions went, doing brain dumps and or quickly documenting TODOs.

-Filling out these type of "development logs" and notes about coding sessions is inspired by the [note taking practices of prolific Doom/VR developer John Carmack](https://news.ycombinator.com/item?id=12575501).
-This can also be useful when paired with a "shutdown routine" at the end of an intense work session to help us mentally disconnect.
-More about "shutdown routines": [[1]](https://www.calnewport.com/blog/2009/06/08/drastically-reduce-stress-with-a-work-shutdown-ritual/)[[2]](https://www.calnewport.com/blog/2012/08/02/work-less-to-work-better-my-experiments-with-shutdown-routines/).

 #### Install
 The easiest way to install devlog is to use the provided installation script
 ```shell